I cut my teeth as a performer and writer at the The Second City Theatre in Toronto.

 And yes yes you can move from surviving to thriving.

-“If you book me I can give you a chiropractic adjustment of your brain, man-pedi for the soul, open up your heart and let the sun shine in kind-of- talking- to.
+“If you book me for a humorous keynote or do my virtual online writing classes I can give you a chiropractic adjustment of your brain, man-pedi for the soul, open up your heart and let the sun shine in kind-of- talking- to.
 And oh yeah, I tend to be funny.”